trenskow/AirFloat/README.md

 AirFloat implements the RAOP (Remote Audio Output Protocol) also known as AirPlay Audio.
 Essentially this app turns your iPhone into an AirPlay audio receivier like the AirPort Express.

-Please note this repo also includes integrated libairfloat.
+***Remark: Please note this repo also includes integrated libairfloat.

 ##Contributions
 @davhelm